solliancenet/azure-synapse-analytics-workshop-300-2-day/day-01/poc-challenge-2.md

 Data post-May 2017 is now coming in as a continuous stream of Parquet files.
 Propose and implement a data lake architecture where top management can get data with various compromises between delivery speed and accuracy/completeness.
 Provide a bronze level where freshly collected sales data is analyzed using Synapse SQL Serverless and exposed to dashboards.
 Provide a silver level where data quality has been increased via data engineering.
 Finally, provide the gold level where top-quality data has been persisted in a Synapse SQL Pool.

+> **TIPS**
+>
+> 1. Think about ways your pipeline can parallelize data ingestion.
+> 2. Consider the impact of indexes on performance when importing data into tables.
+How can you optimize the process to account for this?

 ### Success criteria

 - You have created a data loading pipeline that provides a repeatable import process and meets the RTO requirements of a 60-minute full rebuild of the warehouse.